SilvrDuck/CS-401/index.md

 We will first investigate on the small coastal capital city of Amsterdam, and then on the gigantic international city of Berlin.
 For those two we will look first at the usage of Airbnb and how it evolved over time.
 The data comes from [Inside Airbnb](http://insideairbnb.com), a project to help explore the website.
 We will enrich this analysis using several datasets from open data website of the cities themselves.
 We used [Berlin Open Data](https://daten.berlin.de/) and [the Netherlands data portal](https://data.overheid.nl/).
 The goal is then to see if there are correlations between facts about the cities and what we see from Airbnb.

-After these explorations, we will try to understand better what might be general about the tourists behaviour when traveling.
+We will conclude by taking a look at what seems to be recurrent in the data between the two cities.

 ## Amsterdam